ayushmangarg2003/LeetCodePython/README.md

 1) star and fork this repo
 2) raise the issue and once it is assigned it to you start working on the soultion
 3) after you solved the issue then open a pull Request
-4) if we find your solution good then we will merge your pull request
+4) we will merge your pull request
-5) if it is not merged then we would reccomend some changes.

 after your pull request in merged, you can repeat the cycle